jet/equinox/README.md

     ```powershell
     # run queries to determine how many streams, docs, events there are in the container
-    eqx -v -vc stats -SDEP cosmos # -P to run in parallel # -vc -v to show underlying query being used
+    eqx -V -C stats -SDEP cosmos # -P to run in parallel # -V -C to show underlying query being used
     ```

 5. Use `propulsion` tool to run a CosmosDb ChangeFeedProcessor